paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

 Using a history of weather readings from around Australia (*49 different locations, to be exact*) from 2007 through 2017, I determined there was a base rate of 70% for days with no rain, and about 30% of days with rain.
 Some rainy days had little to no rain (less than .2 mm) and others had quite a bit of rain ( more than 250 mm).
 With this baseline metric, I decided to answer the question: **Will it rain tomorrow?**

 Because my question is a yes or no answer, my model would be a classification model rather than a regression model.
-The *target* I'm looking for the model classify is whether its prediction is **Yes** it wil rain, or **No** it will not.
+The *target* I'm looking for the model to classify is whether its prediction is **Yes** it wil rain, or **No** it will not.